Tips on How to Get Around Your New Neighborhood

 GPS

-Global positioning systems can be placed right in your car.
+If you car doesn't already have an installed navigation system, a GPS unit can be purchased and placed right in your car.
 A GPS usually shows you maps via a small display.
 These devices use satellites to plot courses from your current location to the destination you enter, usually by way of a touch screen.
 The road you're on and your next turn will be shown on the display, usually accompanied by turn-by-turn audio instructions.
-A GPS is a pricey option, but one that makes it very difficult to get lost.

 Maps